 Managing CapEx Requests in a Distributed Organization

 By Mike Raia | Published September 9, 2021

 In a mid-sized company, things get a little more complex.
-There may be a few different people you have to talk to or email with to get approval before submitting your request.
-You'll probably have to forward an Excel or Word form internally and then over to Finance with all the approval emails you need.
-It's inefficient but you accept it as the way things are done and besides, you really need that new equipment.
+There may be a few different people you have to talk to or email to get approval before submitting your request.
+You'll probably have to forward an Excel or Word form internally and then over to Finance with all the necessary approval emails.
+It's inefficient, but you accept it as the way things are done, and besides, you need that capital expense approved!

 The Impact of Growth and Expansion

 I recently talked to a VP at one of our manufacturing customers whose organization has multiplied over the last four years to become a global enterprise with offices throughout North America and Europe.
 He's responsible for all equipment capital expenditure requests and said he remembered when the company started; people would complete paper forms and hand them to him for approval.
 As the company grew, the process stayed the same.
 However, he was only in the home office about a week out of the month.
 That meant CapEx requests would be sitting on his chair for weeks sometimes.
 "Imagine their frustration!" he told me.
 "After several calls and emails, they might scan the paper form and send me a PDF.
 I'd print it, sign it and send it back with the approval once I got to a scanner or fax machine.
 Inconvenient for everyone."